Documentation

 Staking APR

 The Staking APR estimates the annualised return for delegators staking to a validator node.
-It is calculated as:

-The per-epoch rate is extrapolated to an annual figure.
 Actual returns may vary as reward amounts and delegation totals change each epoch.

 Data source: flare-foundation/reward-scripts